 Nowadays, collagen can be found in many skincare products.
 Mostly to treat the signs of aging.
 However, collagen cannot actually reduce wrinkles as its molecule is too big to absorb where it is most needed.

-Still, collagen has great beneficial features.
+Still, collagen has great beneficial qualities.
 For example, collagen’s moisturizing property makes the skin fresher, healthier, and younger-looking.

 Although it is now possible to produce collagen in a vegan-friendly manner, most industrial collagen is still animal-based.
-Therefore, we recommend avoiding collagen products.
-Or shopping only at 100% vegan brands.
+Therefore, we recommend avoiding collagen products unless the products come from vegan skincare brands.